WLOO: History

-Newscast
+News operation

-In April 2010, WDBD began producing a weeknight half-hour newscast on WUFX, called Fox 40 News at 10 on My 35, which competed against long standing news broadcasts seen on the market's big three stations.
+In April 2010, WDBD began producing a weeknight half-hour newscast on WUFX, called Fox 40 News at 10 on My 35, which competed against long-standing news broadcasts seen on the market's big three affiliates.
 After American Spirit Media completed its acquisition of WDBD and entered into the shared services agreement with WLBT, the Fox station's news department was shut down.
-Production of WDBD's newscasts was assumed by WLBT on November 12, 2012 with all of the news programming retained except for the 10 p.m. show on WUFX since it would compete with WLBT.
+Production of WDBD's newscasts was assumed by WLBT on November 12, 2012, with all of the news programming retained except for the 10 p.m. show on WUFX since it would compete with WLBT.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 WLOO (as WUFX) shut down its analog signal, over UHF channel 35, on May 4, 2009.
-The station's digital signal remained on its pre-transition UHF channel 41, using PSIP to display WLOO's virtual channel as 35 on digital television receivers.
+The station's digital signal remained on its pre-transition UHF channel 41, using virtual channel 35.

-WUFX was granted an original construction permit after the Federal Communications Commission (FCC) finalized the digital television allotment plan on April 21, 1997.
+WUFX was granted an original construction permit after the FCC finalized the digital television allotment plan on April 21, 1997.
 As a result, the station did not receive a companion channel for a digital television station.